Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Analysis

 Equating these two matrices and solving for \textbf{x} yields

-where $T_{i,j}(q)$ is the element of the $T_b^e(q)$ matrix, located at the ith row and jth column.
-Therefore, provided all the joint angles of a single leg, \eqref{eqn:FK_sol} gives the pose of the end-effector with respect to the fixed frame $\{S_b\}$.
+where $\text{T}_{i,j}(q)$ denotes the element of the $\text{T}_b^e(q)$ matrix at the ith row and jth column.
+Therefore, given all the joint angles of a single leg, \eqref{eqn:FK_sol} provides the pose of the end-effector {w.r.t.} the fixed frame $\{S_b\}$.